flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/control_plane_health_probes.md

 The Pods' health probes may also be invoked manually by forwarding the Pod's necessary port and using `curl` or any other HTTP client to issue requests.
 For example, to verify the liveness probe for osm-controller, get the Pod's name and forward port 9091:

 ```
-# Assuming OSM is installed in the osm-system namespace
+# Assuming osm-edge is installed in the osm-system namespace
 kubectl port-forward -n osm-system $(kubectl get pods -n osm-system -l app=osm-controller -o jsonpath='{.items[0].metadata.name}') 9091
 ```